On this page:

 calculation line ? -- question mark means debugging mode (ignored in loops).

-calculation line # -- hash sign means silent mode, result will not be written to hy or the buffer (default within scripts).
+calculation line # -- hash sign means silent mode, result will not be written to hy or the buffer.

-In a script, results are only written to hy or the buffer in accumulation mode.
+In a script, results are only written to hy or the buffer in accumulation mode, or by the last calculation in the script.

 Do not confuse the accumulation mode ampersand at the end of a calculation line with the ampersand as a command